North Rainbow Express

 *However, there are now trains that are equipped with storage batteries and can run on non-electrified lines.
 Please see the article below for details

-On the other hand, diesel railcars run on their own fuel, so they can run on non-electrified lines .
-Since non-electrified lines are the norm in rural areas with few passengers, diesel railcars are widely used.
+On the other hand,diesel railcars carry their own fuel, so they can run on non-electrified lines.
+Non-electrified lines are common on rural lines with few passengers, so diesel railcars are widely used there.

 By the way, the line from Akita Station to Hakodate Station on which the "Harbor Rainbow" operated is electrified throughout, so it could also be operated by electric trains.
 However, for some reason, the special train was operated using diesel railcars, which can run even without electrification

-I previously wrote an article introducing trains with this characteristic, titled "An express train that ran only under overhead wires, despite being a diesel locomotive."
-In this article, I mainly focused on regular trains that run daily, but if it had been okay to include special trains, I might have been able to introduce the "Harbor Rainbow" in the "Japan Sea Longitudinal Line Edition."
+I previously wrote an article titled "An express train that ran only under overhead wires, despite being a diesel train," which introduced a train with such characteristics.
+In that article, I mainly focused on regularly scheduled trains that run every day, but if I were allowed to include special trains as well, I might have been ableintroduce the "Harbor Rainbow" in the "Japan Sea Main Line Edition."to

-The reason I say "may" is because, as I have already explained, the "Harbor Rainbow" was pulled by a locomotive and not propelled under its own power between Aomori Station and Hakodate Station, so it is possible that it did not run the train number was "not a diesel train" ).
-In short, if we define the word "ran" as "propelled under its own power," then it does not apply, but if we define it as "traveling," then it does apply.
+The reason I say "maybe" is because, as I've already explained, the "Harbor Rainbow" was pulled by a locomotive and did not run under its own power between Aomori Station and Hakodate Station, so it may not qualify as having "onlyrun" (as I've already explained, it's certain that at leastthe train number was "not a diesel train").
+In short, if you define "ran" as "under its own power", then it doesn't qualify, but if you define it as "traveled", then it does.

 It is no longer possible to operate special trains between Akita and Hakodate